Inflect logo

 Port Harcourt functions as a strategic edge market for the southern industrial corridor.
 All metrics are accurate as of September 2025.

 Carrier Density & Carrier Neutrality: Carrier count: over 5–10.
-The ecosystem includes a mix of national incumbents and regional fiber providers focused on the oil and gas corridors.
+The ecosystem includes national incumbents and regional fiber providers focused on the oil and gas corridors.
+While the facility count is low, the fiber density is concentrated around industrial zones to serve enterprise needs as of September 2025.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 There are no direct on-ramps for major global cloud providers in this metro area.
-Most traffic routes to Lagos via private network interconnects or dedicated long-haul fiber waves.
+Most traffic routes to Lagos through private network interconnects or dedicated long-haul fiber waves to reach AWS, Google Cloud (GCP), or Microsoft Azure environments as of September 2025.

-Internet Exchange Points (IXPs): The Internet eXchange Point of Nigeria (IXPN) maintains a presence here.
-This allows local service providers to keep regional traffic local and reduce latency for users.
+Internet Exchange Points (IXPs): The Internet eXchange Point of Nigeria (IXPN) maintains a presence in Port Harcourt.
+This infrastructure allows local service providers to keep regional traffic local, which significantly reduces latency for end users and improves service reliability as of September 2025.

-Bare Metal: Resilient hardware remains available through regional providers and global specialists like Hivelocity or Latitude.sh for high-performance computing requirements.
+Bare Metal: Resilient hardware options remain available through regional providers and global specialists such as Hivelocity or Latitude.sh for high-performance computing requirements as of September 2025.

 Power Analysis